5 Best SendGrid Alternatives for Transactional Email in 2025

 Best for: API purists, large marketplaces, and those who are data-driven and will not miss a drag-and-drop designer.

-The downside is log retention capped at 30 days even on top tiers, so if you’re in a regulated industry requiring longer audit trails, you’ll need an external SIEM sink.
-Automation flows are also API-only as of 2025, though a visual workflow builder is on the roadmap.
+The limitations worth noting: log retention is capped at 30 days even on top tiers, and automation workflows are API-only for now, with a visual builder on the roadmap.

 Postmark, now part of ActiveCampaign, is laser-focused on transactional reliability.
 They notoriously separate infrastructure by message type (transactional vs. broadcast), so your critical one-to-one emails never share IP reputation with a bulk Black Friday blast.
 This architectural choice yields some of the best latency numbers in the industry: many customers report sub-10-second inbox times even at peak hours.